Despite the famous ‘special relationship’ enforcing US judgements in the UK isn’t always straightforward.

 Final and conclusive

 For a US judgment to be enforceable through the English courts, it must be a final and conclusive judgment in the court that handed down the judgment.
-If the US judgment is subject to an appeal, it is likely that the English court will stay enforcement proceedings until the outcome of that appeal is apparent.
+If the US judgment is subject to an appeal, it is likely that the English court will stay the enforcement of judgement proceedings until the outcome of that appeal is apparent.

 If the matter proceeds to a summary judgment hearing, it may be necessary for a US lawyer to provide evidence as to a judgment’s final and conclusive nature.